cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 * The pod executes init containers sequentially and this increases the time for the pod to start.
 Consider using Kubernetes jobs instead.
 * Crashes in init containers do not show up in pod crash count.
-* The logs from init containers is impossible to get from the pod after pod is started.
+* The logs from init containers is impossible to get from the pod after the pod is started.

 #### Pod requests